kinshuk4/daily-coding-problem-solutions/prob301_350/README.md

 This type of formula, with `AND` statements joining tuples containing exactly one `OR`, is known as `2-CNF`.

 Given a `2-CNF` formula, find a way to assign truth values to satisfy it, or return `False` if this is impossible.

+331 (Medium)

+This problem was asked by LinkedIn.

+You are given a string consisting of the letters `x` and `y`, such as `xyxxxyxyy`.
+In addition, you have an operation called `flip`, which changes a single `x` to `y` or vice versa.

+Determine how many times you would need to apply this operation to ensure that all `x`'s come before all `y`'s.
+In the preceding example, it suffices to flip the second and sixth characters, so you should return `2`.